cppbuildenv/buildenv/docs/12_how_to_generate_cmake_config.md

 }
 ```

-After installation, you can see the generated cmake config files.
+After building and installing, you can see the generated cmake config files as below:

 ```
 lib